Python-SIP/sip/sphinx/c_api.rst

     :c:macro:`SIP_UNBLOCK_THREADS` at the same lexical scope.

-.. c:macro:: SIP_OWNS_MEMORY

-    .. versionadded:: 4.15.2

-    This is a flag used by various array constructors that species that the array owns the memory that holds the array's contents.

 .. c:macro:: SIP_NO_CONVERTORS

     This is a flag used by various type convertors that suppresses the use of a